Let’s talk about sexism in literature, shall we?

 (As an aside, I’m not really sure why the Thriller genre allows for women to take leading roles against heinous bad guys, but I suspect that it makes for higher drama, of the “Ooh, look!
 She’s part of the more delicate sex, so her chances of success are even lower than if she were a man” variety.
 Which is sexist.
 But I’ll give the genre kudos for letting women take the lead anyway.)

-Now, for those series that do have a brave, courageous heroine facing a juggernaut of a villain, cross out all the stories that play some romantic pairing or love triangle as just as important a conflict.
+Now, for those series that do have a brave, courageous heroine facing a juggernaut of a villain, cross out all the stories that frame a romantic pairing or love triangle as equally as important a conflict.

 Sadly, I’m drawing a blank here.